UMWEDU/umw-residencelife-sync/_pages/move-in-day-of.md

 Please be mindful that August in Virginia can be hot and humid and sometimes a bit rainy.
 Please pack and dress accordingly.
 We encourage you to bring water for the whole family and be prepared for some potential wait times as we usher in over 1,000 students each Move-In day.

 *Don’t forget to label all boxes with last name, first initial, building, and room number
-<h2><strong>Move-in Day Questions</strong></h2>
+<h2><strong>Move-In Day Questions</strong></h2>
 UMW Residence Life and Housing has done its best to provide you with all information that you will need to make your move-in experience is as smooth and effortless as possible.
-In the event you have questions <strong><u>on Move-in day,</u></strong> you can get them answered in person at the following locations on Campus:
+In the event you have questions <strong><u>on Move-In day,</u></strong> you can get them answered in person at the following locations on Campus:
 <ul>
  	<li>At your assigned residence hall</li>
  	<li>Marye House (Building 35 on the campus map)</li>